 While this study is ongoing, there is much we can take home.
 The results are a strong statement that our physical health is not simply genetics or bad luck; and that the ways we struggle emotionally don't come out of a vacuum.
 It also shows a relationship between emotional pain and using something to numb that pain whether that be alcohol, smoking, or drugs as included in this study or other things such as staying busy, media, food, a high adrenaline lifestyle ...
 The ACE study is also a poignant statement that we are not alone.
 Whether we speak of our stories or not, there are people all around us whose stories overlap in some way with our own.

 What Doesn’t it Mean?

 These outcomes shake the foundation of our Western paradigm that the mind and body are separate.
-So in this space I also want to offer a bit of what this study is not.
+So, in this space, I also want to offer a bit of what this study is not.

-While this study finds that many health outcomes have a connection to ACEs, and that the stress our bodies hold may make us more vulnerable to illness, it’s not saying that it causes every health issue, or that all mental unwellness is rooted in childhood adversity.
+Although this study finds that many health outcomes have a connection to ACEs, and that the stress our bodies hold may make us more vulnerable to illness, it’s not saying that it causes every health issue, or that all mental unwellness is rooted in childhood adversity.
 Nor is it saying that having experienced heartache or harm in childhood guarantees poor health.
 What it does mean is that there is a toll on the body--some price tag--and the way that toll shows up is as diverse as the flowers in the meadows.
-Yet, at the same time there are common threads, and these common threads unfold more and more as this study continues.
+Yet, at the same time there are common threads, and these common threads continue to unfold more and more as this study continues.